MonkoftheFunk/Job-Post/README.md

 - npm run dev
   - This will start VITE
 - docker exec -it platform-app php artisan db:seed
-  - And This will populate the database with users, listings and tags
+  - And this will populate the database with users, listings and tags
 - [http://localhost:9180/](http://localhost:9180/)

 ### Screenshots